 The good news is we are quite far along, even if not yet done with the preliminary tasks.
 Our early progress so far has been in six key areas:

 Always a good first step in any new community-based effort.
-In-depth initial discussions have occurred with various Whatcom County-based planting/conservation partners we will fund.
+In-depth initial discussions have occurred with various Whatcom County-based planting/conservation partners such as Whatcom Land Trust, Nooksack Salmon Enhancement Association, Whatcom Conservation District, Whatcom County, and City of Bellingham Parks and Recreation Department.
 We’ve also met with other environmentally-focused Whatcom County nonprofits.
 We’ve shared our goals with several groups, from neighborhood associations to Whatcom County-based Facebook groups loaded with tree-lovers.
 And, last but not least, we’ve networked with key staff in the City of Bellingham and other cities, and with Whatcom County staff.